 Opioids are a category of drugs that include illicit and prescription substances.
-These substances can be natural, semi-synthetic, or fully synthetic (man-made).
+These substances can be natural, semi-synthetic, or fully synthetic (manmade).
 The category includes drugs like heroin or prescription painkillers.

-Suboxone/Zubsolv are other brand name versions of buprenorphine, but also include naloxone.
+Suboxone/Zubsolv are other brand-name versions of buprenorphine, but also include naloxone.
 Much like the previous two detox medications, the drug is meant to stop any withdrawal symptoms from manifesting following your cessation of opioid use.
 It will help relieve any drug cravings you may have without actually getting you high.
-This is a favorite detox medication used in a tapering method, which means you receive smaller and smaller doses to slowly wean you off of the drug altogether.
+This is a favorite detox medication used in a tapering method, which means you receive smaller and smaller doses to slowly wean you off the drug altogether.
 This method both bypasses any withdrawal symptoms while also preventing you from developing a physical dependence on this drug.

 Antidepressants are prescribed during the detox process for opioids as well.
 Since not all symptoms of opioid withdrawal are physical, antidepressants help ease the onset of any emotional symptoms such as depression.
-Antiadrenergics are a type of prescription medication that also treats the emotional symptoms of opioid withdrawal.
+Antiadrenergics are a type of prescription medication that also treats the psychological symptoms of opioid withdrawal.
 They’re responsible for keeping blood pressure low and lowering stress levels that may be experienced during treatment.

 Acamprosate is a popular “detox” medication for alcohol.
 It actively works to help the brain return to a balanced state in regards to its neurotransmitter production.
 It is also effective in helping alcoholics resist the urge to drink.
 Rather than directly treating or preventing alcohol withdrawal symptoms, it prevents the individual from desiring alcohol at all.